 Cons Of The DVC Secondary Market

 - Less Flexibility In Future Resort Choice – Whether you buy resale points at one of the 14 original DVC resorts or a resort built after 2018 (such as the Riviera), you have less options to choose from to make reservations.
-Learn more in our blog about the DVC Resale Restrictions.

 - Don’t Get All DVC Benefits – The biggest con of buying a DVC resale is that you don’t have access to all the DVC benefits that are offered to members who buy directly from Disney.
 That includes discounts on dining, tickets, and merchandise.
 Although DVC members have many great benefits, you are still saving a ton of money by buying from a reseller.
 Ultimately it’s up to you to decide.

-- More DIY On The Resale Market – When you decide to purchase on the secondary market, it’s of your choice if you want to handle the process by yourself or with a real estate brokerage.
+- More DIY On The Resale Market – When you decide to purchase on the secondary market, it’s your choice if you want to handle the process by yourself or with a real estate brokerage.